JamesKamau-5773/unda-youth-network-backend/USER_GUIDE.md

 ## 🚀 Getting Started in 3 Easy Steps

-### **Step 1: Receive Your Login Credentials**
+### **Step 1: Administrator Creates Your Account**
-Your administrator will provide:
+Your administrator will:
+1. Log into the admin dashboard
+2. Click "Manage Users" → "Create New User"
+3. Enter your username and assign your role (Admin, Supervisor, or Champion)
+4. System generates a secure temporary password automatically
+5. Admin provides you with:
    - Your username
    - Temporary password
    - Website URL

+**For Administrators Creating Accounts:**
+1. Click **"Manage Users"** from the admin dashboard
+2. Click **"Create New User"**
+3. Fill in the form:
+   - **Username**: Use first.last format (e.g., john.doe)
+   - **Role**: Select Admin, Supervisor, or Champion
+4. Click **"Create User"**
+5. **IMPORTANT**: Copy the temporary password shown on screen
+6. Share credentials securely with the new user (in person, encrypted email, or secure message)

 ### **Step 2: First Login**
 1. Go to the website